 Safety first!
 Go hands-free by adding a phone car mount to the family road trip packing list.
-It mounts to any surface in the car and lets you keep both hands on the wheel.
+It mounts to any surface in the car (there’s even a phone mount magnetic version) and lets you keep both hands on the wheel.
 This is especially helpful if you’d like to vlog or record parts of your car trip.

 Family Road Trip Essentials for Health & Safety